bedirhanssaglam/taskup/CONTRIBUTING.md

 All contributions will be reviewed.

 🎉 Appreciation for Improvements
 Even minor improvements are valuable!
 Whether it's a refactor, renaming a variable for better clarity, or optimizing a function, these changes contribute significantly to the overall health of the project.
-We appreciate your attention to detail and commitment to enhancing taskup!
+We appreciate your attention to detail and commitment to enhancing TaskUp!

+Feel free to change any code that doesn't make sense to you.
+If you find that a part of the code is difficult to understand or follow, you're encouraged to improve it—because if you don't understand it, the code likely isn't written clearly enough.
+Clarity in code is crucial for maintainability and collaboration, so your changes will help everyone.

 📫 Questions and Support
 If you have any questions about contributing, feel free to reach out via GitHub issues or contact me directly.